shikharcodes/Infogetter/README.md

 # Infogetter 🤖

 Infogetter is a text-based chatbot designed to assist a user who wants to search for a particular piece of information from a large amount of data or article.
-It responds to the user based on the types of questions asked and gives appropriate responses to the questions which the user asks.
+It responds to the user based on the types of questions asked and gives appropriate responses to the questions asked by the user.

 ## ⚙ Tech Stack used
 * Python